I’m registered to vote, but I moved. What do I need to do?

 Registering to vote by mail

-If you’re already registered to vote, you can download the National Mail Voter Registration Form online.
-Since your voting information is tied to your permanent address, this form can be used to change or update addresses and do other things, like change political affiliation.
+Download and print the National Mail Voter Registration Form.
 After filling out the one-page application, follow the instructions, and mail it to the designated location in your state.
-Be sure to sign your name on the form where indicated, and apply the proper amount of postage.
+Be sure to sign your name on the form where indicated and apply the proper amount of postage.